OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ chmod 755 tcpdump
 ```

+In certain production builds, you might encounter an error `mount: '/system' not in /proc/mounts`.

+In that case, you can replace the above line `$ mount -o rw,remount /system;` with `$ mount -o rw,remount /`.

 > Remember: To use tcpdump, you need root privileges on the phone!

 Execute `tcpdump` once to see if it works.
 Once a few packets have come in, you can stop tcpdump by pressing CTRL+c.